Two people whom you consider your family have just collapsed, as though the strength in their legs simply vanished.

 Despite your grief, you feel something else as you watch the sun rise.

-The Faraway Paladin (最果てのパラディン Saihate no Paladin?) is a web novel, light novel and manga series written by Kanata Yanagino (柳野 かなた, Yanagino Kanata).
+The Faraway Paladin (最果てのパラディン Saihate no Paladin?) is a web novel, light novel, manga series and anime written by Kanata Yanagino (柳野 かなた, Yanagino Kanata).

 One fateful day, the evil High King and a massive horde of demons attack the capital city of the continent of Southmark.
 Eventually, over a hundred heroes fight against the High King’s forces until only Blood (a warrior), Mary (a priestess of the Earth Mother Mater) and Augustus (a legendary sage) remain.
 Unable to vanquish the High King in battle, the three heroes instead magically seal the King beneath the earth.
 Despite this, the remnants of the demon horde threaten to overwhelm the heroes.
 At this moment, the goddess Stagnate arrives and offers the heroes a deal: her aid in destroying the demons and turning them into undead guardians of the High King’s seal in exchange for their souls at a later date.
 The desperate heroes quickly agree.